Engineering correlated disorder for tailored light scattering: Abstract

 \section{Abstract}

-Diffuse scattering of light from disordered assemblies is traditionally viewed as an uncontrollable broadband scattering background resulting in whitish hues.
-Here, we demonstrate that correlated disorder enables precise engineering of light scattering from 2D arrays of emitters resulting in strong observable colors.
-Our analytical framework shows that introducing controlled noise, with tunable probability density functions and correlations, generates three distinct scattering components: diffraction orders, diffuse background, and correlation halos.
-Correlation halos, often mistaken for broadened diffraction peaks, are independent features whose positions depend on correlation range and can appear between Bragg peaks.
-Crucially, they persist far beyond the regime where diffraction orders vanish.
-The noise probability density function provides an additional control: specific diffraction orders can be selectively suppressed while preserving others.
-This approach reproduces the scattering signatures of natural photonic structures, e.g. found in \textit{Morpho} butterflies, and reveals multiple pathways from order to disorder, each with distinct optical properties.
-Our work provides a practical method for inverse design—finding the disorder that produces desired scattering patterns.
-This establishes diffuse scattering as a designable quantity, expanding the toolkit for metasurfaces and structural color beyond periodic and hyperuniform structures.
+Correlated disorder is known to shape light scattering in ways uncorrelated disorder cannot, from hyperuniform transparency to the structural colors of naturally occurring structures.
+What has been missing in photonics is a direct link between the disorder and the scattering pattern it produces.
+Here we show that adding correlated noise to a periodic array splits the scattering pattern into three distinct components: diffraction peaks, a diffuse background, and correlation halos.
+Often mistaken for broadened diffraction peaks, these halos are in fact independent features: their positions are set by the correlation range, meaning that they can appear between Bragg peaks, and — crucially — they persist far beyond the regime where the diffraction peaks vanish.
+Shaping the disorder itself offers further control: tuning the noise distribution suppresses selected diffraction peaks, while tuning the correlation statistics moves the halos away from the Bragg positions.
+This approach reproduces the scattering signatures of natural photonic structures, such as Morpho butterfly wings, and reveals multiple pathways from order to disorder, each with distinct optical properties.
+It also offers a practical route to inverse design — finding the disorder that produces a desired scattering pattern.
+This establishes scattering as a designable quantity, expanding the toolkit for metasurfaces and structural colors.

-Natural photonic structures present a compelling paradox.
-Butterfly wing scales, bird feathers, and beetle cuticles often exhibit quasi-periodic arrangements of nanostructures that produce distinctive optical signatures -- broad diffraction features centered on the positions of the Bragg peaks of the perfect crystals\cite{vukusic1999quantified, schroeder2018s, mouchet2020optical, wilts2020ultra, moyroud2017disorder, rothammer2021tailored}.
-When one attempts to model these structures by adding noise to periodic lattices, the standard approach using white noise completely destroys the diffraction peaks, leaving only diffuse scattering \cite{saito2011numerical, johansen2014optical, song2017reproducing}.
-This failure has sparked debates about whether the observed patterns truly arise from perturbed periodicity or require entirely different mechanisms.
-It has also made the optical properties of these natural structures difficult to reproduce with perfect accuracy \cite{song2017reproducing, sterl2021shaping, herkert2023influence}.